Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 Computer science is a course that includes various subjects like programming languages, graphic designing, website designing, and development tasks.

-All such projects include heavy programs and applications which require an excellent processor.
+All such projects include heavy programs and applications that require an excellent processor.
 HP Envy x360 is one of the favorite choices of computer science candidates.

 It has an attractive design and a small display screen of 13.3 inches.
-It consists of good storage space in which users can store large amounts of data without facing any problems.
+It has good storage space where users can store large amounts of data without problems.

 9. Razer Blade 14